Vanna Rosenberg

-Vanna Felicia Rosenberg Synnerholm (born 3 April 1973 in Farsta, Stockholm Municipality) is a Swedish singer and actor.
+Vanna Felicia Rosenberg Synnerholm (born 3 April 1973 in Farsta, Stockholm Municipality) is a Swedish singer and actress.
 She is married to the film producer Ulf Synnerholm.

 Career

-Rosenberg started doing plays as a kindergarten-child; her mother, Annika Isaksson, was a drama-pedagogist and the whole kindergarten acted in the 1981 TV program Du måste förstå att jag älskar Fantomen.
+Rosenberg started doing plays as a kindergarten-child; her mother, Annika Isaksson, was a drama-pedagogist and the whole kindergarten acted in the TV program Du måste förstå att jag älskar Fantomen, that aired over Christmas 1981–1982.

 As a singer, Rosenberg has been a member of the dance-music group Adastra.

 From 1997 to 2001 Rosenberg studied at the Swedish National Academy of Mime and Acting.
 In 2001 she received a Guldmasken for her appearance in the farce Maken till fruar.

 In 2009 and 2010, Rosenberg and her father, Göran Rosenberg, competed in the TV program På spåret.